linchao1/Capstone1/README.md

 ## Project Set Up and Installation
 I set this project up both using the Virtual Machine provided by Udacity, as well as using portal.azure.com.
 Some days one platform performed better than the other.
+This project's architecture is defined as a devops project.
+This nanodegree course is focused on these steps.

 ### Dataset- Heart Failure Dataset